HuskyHacks/PMAT-labs/labs/1-3.Challenge-SillyPutty/readme.md

 IR Team

 ## Objective
 Perform basic static and basic dynamic analysis on this malware sample and extract facts about the malware's behavior.
 Answer the challenge questions below.
-If you get stuck, the `answers/` directroy has the answers to the challenge.
+If you get stuck, the `answers/` directory has the answers to the challenge.

 ## Tools
 Basic Static: